 Our Las Vegas firearms offense lawyers have dedicated this part of the website to explaining the Nevada firearms laws in a simple way.
 Click on the appropriate links below to learn more about carrying concealed weapons, theft crimes involving firearms, immigration penalties for firearms offenses, and several other Nevada crimes where firearms play a role:

-- The Legal Definition of Firearm in Nevada, and Registration Laws (NRS 202)
+- The Legal Definition of Firearm in Nevada, and (lack of) Registration Laws (NRS 202)

 - Carrying a Concealed Weapon/firearm in Nevada (NRS 202)